BONURI/dsi202/README.md

 ### User Steps:
 1. Go to your personal profile page.
-2. Select the “Apply to be a Landlord” menu option.
+2. Select the “Apply to be Landlord” menu option.
 3. Fill in the additional information as required by the system.
 4. Once the application is approved, your role will be changed to landlord.
 5. Add room details for rent, such as dormitory name, price, amenities, and number of rooms.